Visiting the Maritime Museum of the Atlantic, Halifax, Nova Scotia. This is one of many educational and fun activities to do with kids in Halifax.

 Let's not forget to say goodbye to Merlin before we leave!

 These photos were from our visit to Halifax in April 2017.
-Check out our entire post about our Halifax Weekend Wanders, for more ideas on places to visit with your family!
+Check out our entire post about our Halifax Weekend Wanders, for more ideas on places to visit and things to do with kids in Halifax!